StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 The purpose of this plot is not to prove the model.
 Rather, it visually motivates the relationship: large downside moves in the equity market often coincide with elevated VIX.

-**Suggested caption:**

-> The VIX tends to rise during periods of downside equity-market stress.
+ The VIX tends to rise during periods of downside equity-market stress.
 This motivates modelling VIX changes as a response to negative S&P 500 returns.

 ---